By Darryl Payne

 Chuck Wagon Jamboree

 You'll normally find Roy Rogers, Jr. and the High Riders playing shows in Branson, Missouri.
-In February, however, they're headed with the Colorado Wranglers (formerly the Flying W Wranglers) to the 3rd Annual Chuck Wagon Jamboree in the Smoky Mountains.
-Completely sold out the previous two years, this musical performance also includes a video tribute to Roy and Dale Rogers.
+In February, however, they're headed with the Colorado Wranglers (formerly the Flying W Wranglers) to the Annual Saddle Up! in the Smoky Mountains.
+Completely sold out the previous years, this musical performance also includes a video tribute to Roy and Dale Rogers.
 With a feast of country favorites that are sure to quench your appetite, this dinner show is perfect for the whole family.

 Things are heating up in the Smokies during February.
 Plan your getaway now and take part in all the cowboy celebrations before time runs out!